Paul Revere's Ride: Composition and publication history

 Longfellow was inspired to write the poem after visiting the Old North Church and climbing its tower on April 5, 1860.
+He recorded of the excursion: "We go to the Copp's Hill burial-ground and see the tomb of Cotton Mather, his father and his son; then to the old North Church, which looks like a parish church in London.
+We climb the tower to the chime of bells, now the home of innumerable pigeons.
+From this tower were hung the lanterns as a signal that the British troops had left Boston for Concord".
 He began writing the poem the next day.
+On the anniversary of the historic ride, Longfellow worked on a draft of the poem, which he already titled: "I wrote a few lines in 'Paul Revere's Ride,' this being the day of that achievement".

-It was first published in the January 1861 issue of The Atlantic Monthly.
+"Paul Revere's Ride" was published in the January 1861 issue of The Atlantic Monthly magazine.
+The issue was released on December 20, 1860, just as South Carolina became the first state to secede from the United States.
 It was later re-published in Longfellow's Tales of a Wayside Inn as "The Landlord's Tale" in 1863.
 The poem served as the first in a series of 22 narratives bundled as a collection, similar to Geoffrey Chaucer's The Canterbury Tales, and was published in three installments over 10 years.
+In "The Landlord's Tale" version of the poem, Longfellow changed the 27th line to identify the Old North Church specifically.

 Longfellow's family had a connection to the historical Paul Revere.
 His maternal grandfather, Peleg Wadsworth, was Revere's commander on the Penobscot Expedition.